-In FY 2015, TTB met two of its five annual targets for the performance measures under its Protect the Public mission.
-TTB reports on its success in meeting the Department's objective to facilitate lawful commerce and TTB's goal to ensure consumer protection through five principal performance measures, revised in FY 2015 to increase their utility as management tools and reflect a renewed focus on customer experience in receiving required services from TTB.
-The new measures will help TTB to monitor the degree to which it is meeting the service standards it establishes for permit, label, and formula applications, the impact that electronic filing initiatives are having on improved service delivery, and the level of satisfaction that prospective industry members have with TTB's permitting process.
-TTB's strategies to achieve its performance targets for these measures include a combination of streamlining internal processes, implementing enhancements to online filing systems, and providing clearer guidance to industry members.
+In FY 2016, TTB met one of its five annual targets for the performance measures under its Protect the Public mission.
+TTB reports on its success in meeting the Department's objective to facilitate lawful commerce and TTB's goal to ensure consumer protection through five principal performance measures.
+These measures help TTB monitor the degree to which it is meeting the service standards it establishes for permit, label, and formula applications; the impact that electronic filing initiatives are having on improved service delivery; and the level of satisfaction that prospective industry members have with TTB's permitting process.
+TTB's strategies to achieve its performance targets for these measures include a combination of streamlining internal processes, implementing enhancements to online filing systems, modernizing filing requirements, and providing clearer guidance to industry members.